-Removing a particle in the eye
+Foreign body; Particle in the eye

 Examine the eye in a well-lighted area.
 To find the object, look up and down, then from side to side.

-If you can't find the object, grasp the lower eyelid and gently pull down on it to look under the lower eyelid.
-To look under the upper lid, you can place a cotton-tipped swab on the outside of the upper lid and gently flip the lid over the cotton swab.
+- If you can't find the object, grasp the lower eyelid and gently pull down on it to look inside the lower eyelid.
+To look inside the upper lid, you can place a cotton-tipped swab on the outside of the upper lid and gently fold the lid over the cotton swab.

 Contact your health care provider and do NOT treat yourself if:

-- You have a lot eye pain or sensitivity to light
+You have a lot eye pain or sensitivity to light

 Your vision is decreased

-- You have red or painful eyes
+You have red or painful eyes

-- You have had trauma to your eye, or you have a bulging eye or a drooping eyelid
+You have had trauma to your eye, or you have a bulging eye or a drooping eyelid

 Your dry eyes do not get better with self-care measures within a few days

 Knoop KJ, Dennis WR, Hedges JR. Ophthalmologic procedures.
 In: Roberts JR, Hedges JR, eds.
 Clinical Procedures in Emergency Medicine.
-5th ed.
-Philadelphia, Pa: Saunders Elsevier; 2009:chap 63.
+6th ed.
+Philadelphia, PA: Saunders Elsevier; 2013:chap 62.